Penrhyn atoll: History

 Polynesians are believed to have lived on Penrhyn since 900 or 1000 AD.
 According to oral tradition, the island was fished up by Vatea, using part of his thigh as bait, and has been inhabited since the time of creation.
 Other legends tell of the island being visited by various ancestors of Tangiia-nui of Rarotonga on their way from Samoa to Tahiti.
 Other ancestors came from Aitutaki and Rakahanga.
 The Polynesians named the atoll Tongareva ("Tonga floating in space", "Tonga-in-the-skies" and "Away from the South").

-The island was first discovered by Europeans in 1788, when the Lady Penrhyn commanded by Captain William Crofton Sever, passed by the island on 8 August while returning from delivering the first convicts to Australia.
-It was later visited by the Russian explorer Otto von Kotzebue in April 1816, and then by the American brig USS Porpoise, under command of Lieutenant Commander Cadwalader Ringgold as part of the United States Exploring Expedition in February 1841.
+Europeans first encountered the island in 1788, when the Lady Penrhyn, commanded by Captain William Crofton Sever, passed by the island on 8 August while returning from delivering the first convicts to Australia.
+It was later visited by the Russian explorer Otto von Kotzebue in April 1816, and then by the American brig USS Porpoise, under command of Lieutenant Commander Cadwalader Ringgold, as part of the United States Exploring Expedition in February 1841.
 The brig Chatham ran aground at Penrhyn during a storm in January 1853, resulting in some of the crew being stranded on the island for almost a year.
 One of them, the trader Edward Henry Lamont, documented his stay in Wild Life among the Pacific Islanders.
 The London Missionary Society, which had begun missionary activities in the Cook Islands from 1821, sent a group of three Polynesian missionaries to Penrhyn in 1854.

 Robert Louis Stevenson visited Penrhyn in May 1890.

 Slavery

 In the early 1860s, Penrhyn was almost completely depopulated by Peruvian blackbirding expeditions.
-In 1862 the ship Adelante took hundreds of Tongarevans aboard, ostensibly to transport them to a nearby island as agricultural workers.
-The Tongarevans went willingly: coconut blight had led to famine, while the local missionaries saw work overseas as a way of bring money to the atoll to pay for larger churches.
+In 1862, the ship Adelante took hundreds of Tongarevans aboard, ostensibly to transport them to a nearby island as agricultural workers.
+The Tongarevans went willingly: coconut blight had led to famine, while the local missionaries saw work overseas as a way of bringing money to the atoll to pay for larger churches.
 Once on board, they were shackled in the hold and guarded day and night.
-253 survived the voyage to reach Callao in Peru, where they were sold for between $100 and $200 each.
-Further slaving expeditions followed, and in total 472 Tongarevans were sold in Peru.
+253 survived the voyage to reach Callao, Peru, where they were sold for between $100 and $200 each.
+Further slaving expeditions followed, and in total, 472 Tongarevans were sold in Peru.